There are five major warning signs that you were raised by a narcissistic parent…

 Being raised by parents or guardians who are narcissists can have a permanent impact on you.
-Forbes writes that having narcissist parents can wreak havoc on your self esteem, your feeling of well-being, and your confidence well into your adulthood.
-Consider these five signs that your parents might have been narcissists to get a better understanding of your childhood.
+Forbes Magazine writes that having narcissist parents can wreak havoc on your self-esteem, your feeling of well-being, and your confidence well into your adulthood.
+Curious?
+Then consider these five signs that your parents might have been narcissists to get a better understanding of your childhood.

 According to Forbes, people with narcissistic parents tend to seek out validation and recognition everywhere they go.
-Forbes goes on to explain that adult children of narcissists tend to have no emotional boundaries, leading to relationships where they are treated like a doormat.
-Huffington Post writes that these people become doormats because they are so used to being trampled on by their narcissistic parent or guardian.
+The magazine article goes on to explain that adult children of narcissists tend to have no emotional boundaries, leading to relationships where they are treated like a doormat.
+Also, Huffington Post writes that these people become doormats because they are so used to being trampled on by their narcissistic parent or guardian.

 Narcissists can be extremely needy.
 This neediness can cause some severe issues when it comes to building healthy boundaries in that parent-child relationship.
-Narcissistic parents require excessive admiration and they need to feel superior at all times.
+A narcissistic parent requires excessive admiration and needs to feel superior at all times.
 This sometimes causes the child to have to take their parents needs into account over their own.
 This causes the child to at times end up parenting their own parent.
-Huffington Post describes it as being a partner to your parent, having to be forever concerned with their emotional well-being.
+The Huffington Post describes it as being a partner to your parent, having to be forever concerned with their emotional well-being.

 4. You achievements are your only source of self-worth.

 Forbes talks about how people with narcissistic parents tend to invite that same narcissism into their life later on subconsciously.
 This often means that their idea of self-worth comes from their professional achievements.
 These narcissistic tendencies follow the adult child of a narcissist into their professional careers.
 They only feel good when they’ve accomplished or achieved something very recently.
 Otherwise, they will have difficulty feeling good about themselves at all.